-On the ground floor of the spacious building are many stands with displays of luscious ripe fruits, Tahitian and Chinese vegetables, “monoi” oil and scented soaps, vanilla beans, cakes and pies, fruit preserves, dance costumes, woven hats and bags and shell necklaces.
+On the ground floor of the spacious building are many stands with displays of luscious and ripe fresh fruits and vegetables.
+Vendors offer a wide-range of produce including Tahitian and Chinese vegetables, “monoi” oil and scented soaps, vanilla beans, cakes and pies, fruit preserves, dance costumes, woven hats and bags and shell necklaces.

-Strings of brightly colored fish are brought from the fishing boats to the market each afternoon around 4.00 pm, which is an excellent time to visit.
-“Le Marché” is open daily from 7.30 am to 6.00 pm (Sundays until 9 am), and reaches its peak of activity very early on Sunday mornings, when Tahitian families come to shop for their Sunday feast.
+Strings of brightly colored fish are brought from the fishing boats to the market each afternoon around 4:00 pm, which is an excellent time to visit.
+“Le Marché” is open daily from 7:30 am to 6:00 pm and Sundays until 9:00 am.
+The peak of activity is very early on Sunday mornings when Tahitian families come to shop for their Sunday feast.

 The upstairs section is reserved for artisans selling pareos, carvings, tifaifai wall hangings or quilts, embroidered cushion covers and other handicrafts.
 All around the exterior of “Le Marché” are more vendors of pareo, Tahitian vanilla, table sets, shell jewelry, monoi oil products, leis and crowns of “Tiare Tahiti” flowers.